SDGforskning/sdg-strings/SDG07_query_action_WoS.md

 ## 1. Full query

-Results of the full search in its current state can be viewed on Web of Science by clicking here:  (no filters; all years)
+Results of the full search in its current state can be viewed on Web of Science by clicking here (no filters, publication year = last 5 years):

 ## 2. General notes